mendix/docs/content/en/docs/appstore/widgets/htmlelement.md

 To configure this widget, follow these steps:

-1. In Studio Pro, place the HTML Element widget where you wish your custom HTML Element to be visible.
+1. In Studio Pro, place the HTML Element widget where you want your custom HTML Element to be visible.
 2. Double-click the HTML Element widget to open the **Edit HTML Element** dialog box.
 3. Configure the widget using the properties described in the sections below.